-City of Rye - Planning Commission

-B. The terms of office of members of the Planning Commission shall be for three years or the expiration of the term of their predecessors in office, whichever occurs first, except that the Council member shall be appointed for a term of two years or the expiration of the term of his or her predecessor in office, whichever occurs first.

-§ C18-2 Powers and duties.

-The Planing Commission shall have the power and duties granted and imposed by the General City Law, including powers authorized by § 37, as limited by § 19-7.9 of the Code of the City of Rye and such other powers and duties as may be prescribed by law or the Council.
-In addition therest, there is specifically granted and imposed upon it all powers and duties which under the General City Law and other statutes, as the same may from time to time be amended, the Council is ampowred to confer or impose upon the Planning Commission, except as may otherwise be provided by the Council.
+City of Rye - Planning Commission • §C18-1.A.
+There shall be a Planning Commission to consist of seven members to be appointed by the Mayor with the approval of the Council.
+One member of the Commission shall be a member of the Council other than the Mayor, and is shall be persons who are not elected or paid officers or employees of the city.
+The Mayor annually shall designate a member of said Planning Commission to act as Chairman from ts own members.
+The Council member shall not be Chairman of the Commission. • B. The terms of office of members of the Planning Commission shall be for three years or the expiration of the term of their predecessors in office, whichever occurs first, except that the Council member shall be appointed for a term of two years or the expiration of the term of this or her predecessor in office, whichever occurs first. • §C18-2 Powers and duties. • The Planning Commission shall have the power and duties granted and imposed by the General City Law, including powers authorized by § 37, as limited by § 397-39 of the Code of the City of Rye and such other powers and duties as may be prescribed by law or the Council.
+In addition thereto, there is specifically granted and imposed upon it all powers and duties which under the General City Law and other statute, as the same may from time to time be amended, the Council is empowered to confer or impose upon the Planning Commission, except as may otherwise be provided by the Council.